SeanKilleen/seankilleen.github.io/_posts/2020-05-17-how-to-use-azuresigntool-to-sign-files-with-azure-devops-using-a-certificate-in-azure-keyvault.md

 * The name of the certificate you uploaded
 * A list of the files you want to sign.

 Once you have those, add the build task to call the AzureSignTool, replacing the brackets and text within them with your values:

+### ...BUT WAIT!
+Don't add this directly....see if you can spot why.
+I'll explain below.

+What's wrong with this picture?

 ```yml
 - task: CmdLine@2